axe312ger/gatsby-plugin-netlify-cache/README.md

 ### `extraDirsToCache` - default: `[]`

-If you need additionals directories to be cached, you can use the option `extraDirsToCache` to include one or multiple directories to Netlify cache:
+If you need additional directories to be cached, you can use the option `extraDirsToCache` to include one or multiple directories in the Netlify cache:

 ```js
 plugins: [